Computerdores/nix-hyprland-environment/README.md

 > How to inspect the output of the flake?

 Either `nixos-rebuild repl` or `nix repl` + `:lf /etc/nixos`.

+> `nixos-rebuild switch` isn't setting the default boot entry anymore

+I believe this is caused by pressing 'd' on boot to set the default boot entry.
+To fix: Go into `/boot/loader/loader.conf` and remove the line starting with `default `; rerun `nixos-rebuild switch`.
+It should now be set to the latest generation and should automatically be set in the future.

 ## Packages
 - [sddm-astronaut-theme](https://github.com/Keyitdev/sddm-astronaut-theme) (a series of SDDM themes by [KeyitDev](https://github.com/Keyitdev); self packaged)